 “The most beautiful stories always start with wreckage.” – Jack London

 Energy not only drives our daily activities—it ensures the health and longevity of our trillions of cells.
 Conversion of food molecules into usable fuel occurs in tiny energy factories called mitochondria.
-Historically dubbed the “energy powerhouses” and the “hub of energy metabolism” in textbooks, these organelles do more than simply recharge our bodies—they control cellular survival mechanisms that affect our health.1-3 Their promise and importance in medicine, upheld by the current scientific consensus, can be captured in simple words: A cell with a flourishing network of mitochondria is generally a healthier one.
+Historically dubbed the “energy powerhouses” and the “hub of energy metabolism” in textbooks, these organelles do more than simply recharge our bodies—they control cellular survival mechanisms that affect our health.1-3 Their physiological and medical relevance can be captured in simple words: A cell with a flourishing network of mitochondria is generally a healthier one.

 Because they are short-lived, the mitochondria you have today are not the ones you had a month ago.
 Such an ephemeral existence is the result of a dirty operation called energy metabolism, whose reactive byproducts—like sparks from a fire—slowly damage membranes and machinery.3,4 As the valiant engines fail, energy output dwindles.
 More importantly, the defunct mitochondria become toxic when they accumulate, disrupting vital cellular functions.5

 Old, insidious mitochondria are routinely destroyed through a process known as mitophagy.
 The recycled parts are salvaged to create new mitochondria (a process called mitochondrial biogenesis).
 This sustainable system hums when we’re young, but grows sluggish with time, weakening muscles and driving other hallmarks of aging.6,7 For instance, diminished mitophagy is linked to fatigue and decreased strength in preclinical models of aging.8